Bonelab/bonelab-website/links/index.md

 # {% include icon.html icon="fa-solid fa-feather-pointed" %}Links

-Please find some useful links related to the Bone Imaging Laboratory, as well as a series of YouTube videos.
+Please find some useful links related to the Bone Imaging Laboratory and our YouTube videos.

 ## Helpful Links